Smart Page Cleanup: Cookie Banners & Popups (2026)

 Will cosmetic blocking break page layouts?

-What kinds of popups does this block?
+What kinds of popups does Smart Page Cleanup block?

 Can I use Smart Page Cleanup without the main content blocking slider?